mstites/telegramGoose/README.md

 A note on folders and randomness:
 Folders with the name of the output in the key file have a random message, with the random messages contained within.
 The messages inside these folders must be numbered starting from 0 and going up.

 ### Adding events:
-To manually load bot initiated events into the database, you'll need to modify the events file, which by default is located at assets/~events.
+To manually load bot initiated events into the database, you'll need to modify assets/newEvents.csv

-To add an event, enter it in the following format on a new line (example below):
+To add an event, enter it on a new line following the example format in the file.
+Save the csv using ";" as a separator.
-DATE, 24 HOUR TIME, USER, TYPE, FILE
-5-16-2020, 21:13, ***REMOVED***, botmsg, goodnight/516

-In addition to adding the event, you will of course need to create the message in the specified location.

 Notes:
-* "#" is a comment
-* dir specifies the default directory for these event messages.
-The full path of the message is this dir + the file path specified in the line item.
+* Content field
+  * Text messages: Put the message to be sent, no semicolons allowed
+  * Images: Indicate the directory or file where the image is stored
-* This document will be cleared as soon as the bot is ran and the information will be stored in the pandas database.
+* This document will be cleared as soon as the bot is ran and the information will be stored in the pandas dataframe.